September 26, 2024

 As soon as you start a company, stuff happens.
 Challenges and opportunities you didn’t anticipate.

 You respond to them.
-And if works you’ll tend to stick with it.
+And if it works you’ll tend to stick with it.
 The more it works, the more ingrained it becomes as a cultural norm that defines ‘the way we do things around here’.

 My favourite story about how influential ‘events’ can be on the culture of a business is Honest Burgers.
 One of their company values is ‘simplicity’… but Tom, Dorian and Phil didn’t set out to create a simple business.